poidl/usbmusi/README.md

 ### Installation

-This assumes you run a system with *systemd* and *pulseaudio* installed, and have a user named `alarm`.
+This assumes you run a system with *systemd*, *pulseaudio* and *mplayer* installed, and have a user named `alarm`.
 The `install.sh` script activates autologin for user `alarm` and appends a line to `alarm`'s `.bashrc`, starting the program `usbmusi.sh` after automatic login.
 Commands are read from a numeric keypad.

 ##### Auto-mounting the USB drive